-Hilary obtained a BSc in Biology from the University of York (1991), an MSc in Medical Parasitology from the London School of Hygiene and Tropical Medicine (1992), and a PhD in Molecular Entomology from Cardiff University (1996).
-A Wellcome Trust International Travelling Fellowship took Hilary to the University of Notre Dame, USA for two years.
-This was followed by a Royal Society Dorothy Hodgkin Fellowship, held at Cardiff University and subsequently transferred to the Liverpool School of Tropical Medicine in 2001.
-Hilary spent a brief period at Imperial College London from 2005 to 2006 and then returned to the Vector Group at LSTM in 2007.
+Hilary obtained a BSc in Biology from the University of York, MSc in Medical Parasitology from the London School of Hygiene and Tropical Medicine and a PhD in Molecular Entomology from Cardiff University.
+Following a postdoc at the University of Notre Dame, USA she returned to Cardiff University as a Royal Society Dorothy Hodgkin Fellow.

-Hilary’s research activities encompass various aspects related to the control of mosquito vectors of human disease.
-She has a particular interest in the causes and consequences of insecticide resistance and her group has been using a variety of molecular approaches to study the mechanisms of insecticide resistance in Anopheles and Aedes mosquitoes.
+Hilary’s research team study methods to improve the control of mosquito vectors of human disease.
+She has a particular interest in the causes and consequences of insecticide resistance and her group have been using a variety of bioassay and molecular approaches to study the mechanisms of insecticide resistance in Anopheles and Aedes mosquitoes

 Liverpool Insect Testing Establishment (LITE)

-Hilary established the Liverpool Insect Testing Establishment (LITE), in 2011 in response to a call from IVCC for a facility to screen new insecticide products produced by commercial partners against insecticide resistant populations of mosquitoes.
-The unit, managed by Mrs Helen Williams now employs 9 staff.
-It maintains a range of insecticide susceptible and resistant colonies of mosquitoes, many unique to LSTM, and offers a number of alternative protocols for insecticide efficacy testing.
-For further information, please see the website (http://www.lite-testing-facility.com)
+The Liverpool Insect Testing Establishment provides a professional service to screen new vector control products against insecticide resistant populations of mosquitoes.
+LITE maintains a range of insecticide susceptible and resistant colonies of mosquitoes, many unique to LSTM, and offers a number of alternative protocols for insecticide efficacy testing.

-- Jessica Thompson (Part Time): Preparing for field release of new insecticides
+Jessica Williams: Preparing for field release of new insecticides

 Postdocs and Programme Managers